Skip to main content

 Biography

-Sarah is a Reader (Associate Professor) in Chemical Biology and runs an interdisciplinary research group in the Chemistry Department, King's College London.
+Dr Sarah Barry is a Reader (Associate Professor) in Chemical Biology and runs an interdisciplinary research group in the Chemistry Department, King's College London.
 The group focuses on investigating and exploiting bacterial metabolism, particularly natural product biosynthesis.

 Sarah is an organic chemist by training and gained her BSc (Hons) in Science (Chemistry Major) from University College Dublin where she did her undergraduate research with Prof Pat Guiry on asymmetric transfer hydrogenation.
 She stayed at UCD to start a PhD with Prof. Peter Rutledge on iron catalysed oxidation on an IRCSET funded EMBARK postgraduate scholarship.
 She completed this work in the University of Sydney.